Transforming global food systems

 Together with others in our industry, we have committed to achieving zero net deforestation associated with four commodities – palm oil, soy, paper and board, and beef – no later than 2020.
 We have extended this commitment to our tea businesses and supply chains.
 'No deforestation' is one of the five key areas identified in our Sustainable Agriculture Code, which we updated in 2017.
-See Our sustainable agriculture programme.
+To find out more about the Unilever Sustainable Agriculture Code, see Our sustainable agriculture programme.

 A particular focus is on palm oil sourcing, where we can use our scale to make a difference.
 As the world’s largest single buyer of palm oil, we cannot countenance this essential commodity being a source of deforestation and exploitation.
 Our key business objective is therefore to assure that we have affordable access to sustainably sourced palm oil for the long term.